security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

     {% include lab_question.html question="What can this DigiCert root certificate be used for?" %}

 4. Now find any of the root certificates for Symantec Corporation.
 Select one and click "Edit Trust."
+    What can this Symantec root certificate be used for?
+What can it _not_ be used for?
+Examine other certs in the list to see what a "normal" cert in Firefox's store can do.

     {% include lab_question.html question="What can this Symantec root certificate be used for?" %}

-    Why does Firefox trust Symantec's Certificates in this way?
+    Why is the trust for Symantec's cert anomalous?
 To help you answer this question, look at one or more of the following resources:

     * [https://security.googleblog.com/2017/09/chromes-plan-to-distrust-symantec.html](https://security.googleblog.com/2017/09/chromes-plan-to-distrust-symantec.html)
     * [https://arstechnica.com/information-technology/2017/03/google-takes-symantec-to-the-woodshed-for-mis-issuing-30000-https-certs/](https://arstechnica.com/information-technology/2017/03/google-takes-symantec-to-the-woodshed-for-mis-issuing-30000-https-certs/)
     * [https://blog.mozilla.org/security/2018/03/12/distrust-symantec-tls-certificates/](https://blog.mozilla.org/security/2018/03/12/distrust-symantec-tls-certificates/)

+    {% include lab_question.html question="Why does Firefox trust Symantec's Certificates in this way?" %}